zakattack9/WRaPiC/README.md

 - [Remote Kubernetes Dashboard](https://docs.oracle.com/en/operating-systems/olcne/orchestration/dashboard.html#dashboard-remote)

 ## TODO
+- need to fix headless RPi setup section such that only the master node/jump box has a wpa_supplicant created for it; all other nodes should be accessed via sshing into the master node first and then into the respective worker node
+- simplify steps for fixing PATH var
+- review if any steps can be simplified by using another package (e.g. sed, awk, etc.)
 - add Weave Net instructions to docs
 - add iTerm2 profile config instructions
 - set up ansible playbooks: